 Speaking purely from a financial point of view, the answer is a resounding yes.
 Of course beyond the financial, there are many other benefits, including energy independence and reduced air pollution.

 Back to the financials.
-The solar subsidy may have fallen, but so has the cost of the technology.
-Overall the cost of domestic solar electricity is now between 4p and 10p per kWh.
-This is well below the 15p average domestic import cost from the grid (which, by the way increased by 7% in the last 12 months....)
+The solar Feed-in Tariff subsidy may have ended, but the cost of the technology has fallen by more than 50% over the past decade.
+Overall the cost of domestic solar electricity is now around 10p per kWh.
+This is well below the 34p average domestic import cost from the grid (which, by the way, increased by an average 4.9% each year over the past decade...).

-A typical 4 kWp solar system (13-16 panels) with a state-of-the art SolarEdge inverter now costs around £6,300 incl VAT.
-There will be some maintenance costs over the life, and a probable inverter replacement required, total cost around £1,200 in today's money.
-So the true all-in cost of the system is around £7,500.
+A typical 4 kWp solar system (10-13 panels) now costs around £9,000, with the new 0% VAT rating.
+There will be some maintenance costs over the life (a recommended clean and service every 3-5 years), and a probable inverter replacement required, total cost around £2,050 in today's money.
+So the true all-in cost of the system is around £11,000.

-On average a system will generate around 3,700 kWh a year, with a modest degradation over time.
-In its 25 year life, it is expected to generate over 85,000 kWh of electricity.
+On average a system will generate around 3,500 kWh a year, allowing for a modest degradation over time.
+In its 25 year life, it is expected to generate about 88,000 kWh of electricity.

 The unsubsidised cost of solar

-Ignoring the Feed-in Tariff subsidy for now, that means each kWh generated costs 8.8p:
+Ignoring export tariff payments for now, that means each kWh generated costs 10p:

 Conclusion: solar is still a very good investment!

 As long as you use at least 50% of your power on site, then, with a judicious choice of import tariff, solar will make sense.
 The more you use on site, the greater the savings.
 Using everything on site gives a cost well below the average home's grid electricity rate of around 34p per kWh, and even further below the expected lifetime rate of 64p per kWh.

 What's more, the cost of grid electricity is rising.
 In absolute terms, it’s creeping up by around 4.9% each year...